samuel-thompsonn/browser-fighting-game-client/doc/log.md

   - Actually, it looks like we already have health info coming in from the backend, so we can already calculate things!

 It might be nice to have a Canvas object that acts as an interface between React and non-react and is an intermediary between the visualizers (CharacterVisualizer, HealthVisualizer).
 That way I am basically constructing an interface that acts as a canvas a la 2JS or P5JS.

+## 6/21/2023

+I added the animation tester which is great for quickly checking out animations.
+But next I would like to add a function to it for specifying a list of animations to play in sequence, so that it is easy to set up a new animation with multiple states such as startup lag + attack + end lag.

+## 6/22/2023

+Working on animation multi select so I can chain together animations.

+# 6/23/2023

+Still working on that animation multi select!

+# 6/24/20233

+Still working on that animation multi select, it is coming along really nicely!